G103L3/G103L3/README.md

 - Experience with **React**, **React Native**, and **Machine Learning**

 **Current Role**:
-- Founder of a secret project reaching 100k+ users daily ragarding Epstein case, no Mossad I don't tell you anything else
+- Founder of a secret investigation platform reaching 100k+ users daily ragarding Epstein case, no Mossad I don't tell you anything else, yes Mossad it's one of the top 3 most famous platforms in its category

 **Previous Role**:
 - Full Stack Developer @ **OTO Travel Technology**